Arabic in the schools

 James focused on the transition from elementary school to middle school, but opportunities to apply Arabic in new academic settings — or even professional ones — exist in Minneapolis outside the public school system.

-Katrien Vanpee, director of the Arabic program within the department of Asian Languages and Literatures at the university, said the program has grown since she took over in 2014.
+Katrien Vanpee, director of the Arabic program within the department of Asian Languages and Literatures at the University of Minnesota, said the program has grown since she took over in 2014.
 An Arabic major was approved on Sept.
 15.

 “Because the Arabic program, in its new shape, hasn’t been around for long, we haven’t had a chance to build solid connections with the school system,” Vanpee said.
 “We would hope that in the future we could make connections with instructors or people leading schools where Arabic is offered so that there can be more of an open communication about what they’re doing and what students would need to get ready for us.”